MRI

 What is an MRI?

 An MRI is a test where a magnetic field and computers are used to generate detailed images of internal body structures.
-MRI machines can also create 3D images of the body, allowing for views at many different angles.
-BMC medical specialists utilize MRIs as a noninvasive tool to examine patients' anatomy.
-Our MRI machine produces high-quality images of the inside of the body that help our radiologists and doctors to diagnose and treat our patients.
+MRI machines can also create 3D images of the body, allowing for views from many different angles.
+BMC medical specialists in Grantsburg utilize MRI scans as a noninvasive tool to examine patients' anatomy.
+Our MRI machine produces high-quality images of the inside of the body that help our radiologists and doctors diagnose and treat our patients.

 What does an MRI Show?

-MRIs can be used to examine many different parts of the body, and is specifically useful for diagnosing the brain and nervous system.
+Our diagnosticians in Grantsburg use full-body MRI scans to examine many different parts of the body and are specifically useful for diagnosing the brain and nervous system.
 MRIs are also utilized to monitor:

 How Does an MRI Work?